ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-How to Court in Church.— A young gen­
-tleman happening to sût at elmreh in a pew ad­
-joining one in which a young lady for whom ho
-conceived a -udden and violent passion, was
-desirous of entering into a courtship on tho
-spot, but the place not being suitable for a
 1 irmal declaration the case suggested the fol­
 lowing plan : He politely handed his fair
 neighbor a Bible opened with a pin -tuck in